Brar21/Python_Learning/README.md

     3. Can we skip number according to odd/even format? ans.
 Yes, you can do this.
     4. How can we do this?
        Ans.For clearification come in file name "RangeFunctions.py"

+  # Else conditon with For loop -
+    - this will help to now that our condition change to False. "you can asume this" example in "RangeFunction.py" file.